davidhallac/TICC/README.md

 ```
 generate_synthetic_data.py
 ```
 Generates data using the methodology described in the paper.
 The data is generated from 'k' number of clusters.
-The 'T' time stamps are broken down into segments, and the segment lengths are the corresponding clusters should be mentioned in the 'break_points' array and 'seg_ids' list, respectively.
+The 'T' time stamps are broken down into segments, and the segment lengths of the corresponding clusters should be mentioned in the 'break_points' array and 'seg_ids' list, respectively.
+So length of segment 'i' = break_points[i+1] - break_points[i].

 **Parameters**